rhencke/cherow/test/specs/next/README.md

 ### Supported:

-- Async generators
-- Async Iteration
+- Asynchronous Iteration
-- Dynamic import
+- Import()
-- Rest property
+- Rest/Spread Properties
 - Optional catch binding
-- Regular expressions
+- Regular Expression's new DotAll flag

 **Note** Async generators are not included in this folder.
 They are so closely integrated with other tests.